-Many Christians believe somehow that God’s grace canceled His Law, and therefore, we don’t have to keep the Ten Commandments anymore.
+Many Christians believe somehow that God’s grace canceled the Ten Commandments, and therefore, we don’t have to keep the law anymore.
 They feel that Jesus kept the law for us so that we don’t have to do it.
-But here is what Christ said about it “Think not that I am come to destroy the law, or the prophets: I am not come to destroy but to fulfill” (Matthew 5:17).
+But here is what Christ said about the law “Think not that I am come to destroy the law, or the prophets: I am not come to destroy but to fulfill” (Matthew 5:17).

-Paul exhorts the believers to “fulfill” Christ’s law in Galatians 6:2.
-And in Romans 13:8-10, Paul repeats the same message of fulfilling the law of the Ten Commandments by obedience to it “Owe no man any thing, but to love one another: for he that loveth another hath fulfilled the law.
+Paul admonished the believers to “fulfill” Christ’s law in Galatians 6:2.
+And in Romans 13:8-10, the apostle repeated the same message of fulfilling the law of the Ten Commandments by obedience to it.
+He said, “Owe no man any thing, but to love one another: for he that loveth another hath fulfilled the law.
 For this, Thou shalt not commit adultery, Thou shalt not kill, Thou shalt not steal, Thou shalt not bear false witness, Thou shalt not covet; and if there be any other commandment, it is briefly comprehended in this saying, namely, Thou shalt love thy neighbour as thyself.
 Love worketh no ill to his neighbour: therefore love is the fulfilling of the law.”

 In His service,